 Alton Brown: Alton is a mad scientist in the kitchen and one of the most entertaining Food Network chefs on the planet.
-Before earning his own Food Network cooking show and hosting duties on Cutthroat Kitchen, he worked as a cinematographer and video editor for various projects including music videos.
-His most notable music video was for rock band R.E.M and their song, The One I Love.
+He is best known as the host of the Food Network cooking show Cutthroat Kitchen.
+Prior to this, he worked as a cinematographer and video editor for various projects including music videos.
+Alton’s most notable music video was for rock band R.E.M and their song, The One I Love.
 During his spare time however, Alton was fascinated by cooking shows and was inspired to write, produce and star in his own series on the Food Network.
 And that is what he did!
 Alton’s Food Network cooking series debuted in 1999 and has since aired 14 seasons.

 Anne Burrell: Celebrity Chef Anne Burrell was a communications major in college, but she knew cooking was her true passion.
-She enrolled in the Culinary Institute of America within a year of graduating from Canisius College and also took classes at the Italian Culinary Institute for Foreigners.
+She enrolled in the Culinary Institute of America within a year of graduating from Canisius College.
+Anne also took classes at the Italian Culinary Institute for Foreigners.
 She remained in Italy for 9 months upon graduating from cooking school but eventually returned to New York City to work under celebrity chef Lidia Bastianich.
 Anne hit the big time when she was chosen as Mario Batali’s sous chef during his celebrity chef appearances on Iron Chef.
-Food Network took notice of Anne’s talent in the kitchen and charisma on camera and eventually signed her on to host her own show called Secrets of a Restaurant Chef.
-She is also the host of Worst Cooks in America with none other than Rachael Ray.
+Food Network took notice of Anne’s talent in the kitchen and charisma on camera.
+Soon after they signed her on to host her own show called Secrets of a Restaurant Chef.
+She is currently the host of Worst Cooks in America with none other than Rachael Ray.

 Anthony Bourdain: There are no Food Network chefs for hire in the industry quite like Anthony Bourdain.
-He’s got his own style and approach to food and the world around us and it makes for incredibly entertaining TV as the host, star and producer of hit shows like Food Network’s A Cooks Tour, Bravo’s Top Chef, CNN’s Anthony Bourdain: No Reservations and Anthony Bourdain: Parts Unknown.
+He’s got his own style and approach to food and the world around us.
+Anthony makes for incredibly entertaining TV as the host, star and producer.
+His hit shows include Food Network’s A Cooks Tour, Bravo’s Top Chef, CNN’s No Reservations and Parts Unknown.
 Yet Anthony got his start in the industry as a writer.
-He has published several crime movels in addition to his first NY Times bestseller titled Kitchen Confidential: Adventures in the Culinary Underbelly which really put him on the culinary map back in 2000.
+He has published several crime novels in addition to his first NY Times bestseller titled Kitchen Confidential: Adventures in the Culinary Underbelly.
+This NY Times bestseller really put him on the culinary map back in 2000.

 Bobby Flay: It should come as no surprise that Bobby Flay was destined for culinary greatness.
 At 8-years-old, he asked for an easy-bake oven for Christmas for goodness sake!
-His first industry jobs came at a pizza parlor and Baskin Robbins before he got a job preparing salads at Joe Allen Restaurant in Manhattan, a restaurant his father co-owned.
+His first industry jobs came at a pizza parlor and Baskin Robbins.
+He then got a job preparing salads at Joe Allen Restaurant in Manhattan, a restaurant his father co-owned.
 He then attended culinary school and worked under fellow celebrity chef Jonathan Waxman where he was introduced to the flavors of southwestern and cajun cuisine that have come to define his career.
-Bobby’s first cooking show on the Food Network debuted in 1994 and he now appears on shows including Iron Chef America, Throwdown with Bobby Flay, Grill It!
+Bobby’s first cooking show on the Food Network debuted in 1994.
+He now appears on shows including Iron Chef America, Throwdown with Bobby Flay, Grill It!
 With Bobby Flay and Food Network Star.

 Robert Irvine: Robert’s intense, somewhat militant approach to the kitchen and food prep stems from his time spent in the British Royal Navy.
 He joined the Navy when he was just 15-years-old and worked in the kitchens serving staff and recruits.
 His superiors took notice of his skills and eventually sent him to work as a head chef aboard a yacht that was regularly visited by the Royal Family.
 Upon completion of his 10-year Naval duty, Robert worked as an executive chef and consultant for cruise ships and high end establishments before landing his first show on the Food Network called Dinner: Impossible.
 Robert recently introduced his latest daytime talk show The Robert Irvine Show on The CW in September of 2016.